-Face-covering.
-Your nose and mouth must be covered in public, per the Governor’s order.
+Masks are Mandatory.
+Your nose and mouth must be covered in public, per federal law.
 This includes all Metro buses, rail cars, PAL vans and buildings.

 Hand sanitizer dispensers are on all Metro buses, and on Metro Rail.

 Cleaning Schedules have been greatly increased.
 Buses, rail cars, rail stations and other locations are now subject to regular deep-cleaning.

 COVID-19 Survey – June 2020 - See Survey Results

 The Airport is operating as normal and will continue to do so under the guidance of the CDC and the New York State Health Department.
 We continue to monitor the COVID-19 crisis.

 The Buffalo Niagara International Airport and Niagara Falls International Airport continue to work with national, state, and local health care partners to collectively create the safest environment for our travelers during this health care crisis.
 The recently announced joint travel advisory issued by New York Governor Andrew M. Cuomo (along with Connecticut, and New Jersey) does not limit or restrict air travel to and from states with high corona virus infection rates, it does require individuals traveling from those areas to self-quarantine for 14 days.
 We recommend contacting your air carrier about any possible restrictions or procedures.
 The link below provides detailed information on the travel guidelines.
 We will update you as more information becomes available.

 Buffalo Niagara International Airport custodian cleans seats at the Airport Terminal, in Buffalo on